-Clinical Trials and You: Everything Cancer Patients Should Know
+Clinical Trials: Everything Cancer Patients Should Know

 Clinical trials are studies that are key to advancing scientific development.
 They offer researchers an opportunity to understand the potential impacts of new drugs and give patient’s access to medicine that may not have been available to them otherwise.